Abstract

 Interestingly, IaaS also played a pivotal role in accelerating the rise of platform-as-a-service (PaaS) and software-as-a-service (SaaS).
 A prime example is Heroku, a pioneering PaaS that gained popularity among Ruby developers and significantly contributed to the growing adoption of PostgreSQL around 2010.

-Postgres in the Cloud: Database as a Service (DBaaS)
+Postgres in the Cloud: Database-as-a-Service (DBaaS)

 Building on the IaaS model, Database-as-a-Service (DBaaS) for PostgreSQL has become increasingly popular since 2013, particularly for organizations seeking to outsource most Day 2 operations.
-With DBaaS, service providers manage the underlying infrastructure, operating system, and PostgreSQL server, allowing customers to focus on application development and business needs.
+With DBaaS, service providers manage the underlying database infrastructure, operating system, and PostgreSQL server, allowing customers to focus on application development and business needs.

 Today, DBaaS is synonymous with cloud databases.
 Major cloud providers offer DBaaS solutions like Amazon RDS for PostgreSQL, Google Cloud SQL for PostgreSQL, and Azure Database for PostgreSQL, alongside specialized solutions such as EDB Postgres AI Cloud Service from my company.
 These services simplify database management by providing high availability, disaster recovery, and observability, with geographical redundancy across multiple cloud regions.